 This module introduces you to advances in research on urban crime and culture.
 Moving from a consideration of approximately 150 years of relevant scholarship in its early stages, the module considers cutting-edge developments in research and theory.

-This module will explore contemporary debates on race and racisms with a particular focus on how their dynamics are played out through the realm of culture.
+This module will explore contemporary debates on racisms and resistance with a particular focus on how their dynamics are played out through the realm of culture.
 You will learn about and be encouraged to critically evaluate key theoretical and policy debates around race, racisms, resistance and culture.

 Political Communication (15 credits)